danjshannon/cps-500-programming-and-data-structures/README.md

 # cps-500-data-structures
 CPS 500 Intro to Programming and Data Structures | Syracuse University

-- Notes from async and sync lectures are in the notes directory.
+- Notes from async and sync lectures are located in their respective directories.
-- Notes from sync lectures (live sessions) are in the *live-session* folder of each week's directory.
+- Async folders *generally* have 1 folder per module.